Joint Unitary Triangularization for Gaussian Multi-User MIMO Networks: Proof of lem:GTD_with_multiplicities

+Note that again, as was explained in \remref{rem:equal_det}, we assume, w.l.o.g., that all matrices have determinants equal to~1.

-The proof of the theorem is given by a constructive algorithm.
+The proof of the theorem is given in the form of a constructive algorithm.
 The algorithm for the general case is presented in \appref{app:proof_general}.
 Also, implementations of the algorithm in Matlab and Python are available in \cite{MATLAB} and \cite{PYTHON}, respectively.
 In order to simplify the understanding of the algorithm, we demonstrate the algorithm for some special cases, each of which illustrates a different aspect of the general case.
 In \secref{ss:space_time_proof_K_2_n_2} we present the algorithm for the simplest case of $2$-GMD of extended $2 \times 2$ matrices, with any number of time extensions.
 In \appref{app:proof_K_3_n_2} we present the algorithm for the case of $3$-GMD of extended $2 \times 2$ matrices with only $N=4$ extensions.
 In \appref{app:proof_n_2} we generalize this for general $K$-GMD of extended $2 \times 2$ matrices.
 Finally, in \appref{app:proof_K_2}, we present the algorithm for $2$-GMD of extended $n \times n$ matrices.

-\begin{remark} In the ``nearly optimal'' case, the pre- and post-processing matrices are not $Nn \times Nn$ unitary matrices, but rather are of dimensions $Nn \times N\nnn$ with orthonormal columns.
-Thus, in order to asymptotically approach capacity we must require that the ratio between $\nnn$ and $n$ approaches 1 as $N$ increases. \end{remark}

 We note that, similarly to the case of perfect triangularization, nearly optimal $K$-GMD is equivalent to nearly optimal $(K+1)$-JET.
-This is formally stated in the following lemma, which is a generalization of \lemref{lem:k_to_k_plus_one_square}.
+This is formally stated in the following lemma, which is a generalization of \lemref{lem:k_to_k_plus_one_square} to the non square-matrix case, and is proved in \appref{app:proof_k_to_k_plus_one}.

-\begin{lemma} Let $A_1,\ldots,A_{K+1}$ be $n \times n$ full-rank complex-valued matrices with equal determinants, and define the $K$ matrices:
+\begin{lemma}[Equivalence of K-GMD and (K+1)-JET] Let $A_1,\ldots,A_{K+1}$ be $n \times n$ full-rank complex-valued matrices with equal determinants, and define the $K$ matrices:

-Then the following two statements are equivalent: \begin{enumerate} \item There exist $K+1$ matrices with orthonormal columns $U_1,\ldots,U_{K},U_{K+1}$, of dimensions $n \times \nnn$, such that
+Then, the following two statements are equivalent: \begin{enumerate} \item There exist $K+1$ matrices with orthonormal columns $U_1,\ldots,U_{K},U_{K+1}$, of dimensions $n \times \nnn$, such that